Rosanna Carteri: Life and career

+Rosanna Carteri as Elsa in Lohengrin.

 Rosanna Carteri was born in Verona and raised in Padua.
 She studied with Ferrucio Cusinati and started singing in concert at the age of twelve.
 She won a RAI singing contest in 1948 which led to her operatic debut at the Baths of Caracalla in Rome as Elsa in Wagner's Lohengrin in 1949, aged only 19.
 She made her La Scala debut in Milan in 1951 in the title role of Piccinni's La buona figliuola, directed by Giorgio Strehler.
 She first sang at the Salzburg Festival as Desdemona in Verdi's Otello in 1952, conducted by Wilhelm Furtwängler, and at the San Francisco Opera as Mimi in Puccini's La bohème in 1954.
 She repeated the role at the Lyric Opera of Chicago, and returned the following year as Marguerite in Gounod's Faust and as Adina in Donizetti's L'elisir d'amore.
 She travelled to Edinburgh for the 1957 Festival where her indisposition allowed her understudy, Renata Scotto, to make her Edinburgh debut as Adina three nights before shooting to international fame as a replacement for Maria Callas in Sonnambula.
 Carteri appeared at the Verona Arena as Liu in Puccini's Turandot in 1958, at the Royal Opera House in London in Puccini's La Bohème in 1960, and at the Paris Opera in 1961 as Violetta in Verdi's La traviata.